Chesapeake College: Cambridge Center

 The Cambridge campus of Chesapeake College provides educational opportunities to those who live or work in the mid or lower Eastern Shore area.
 The Cambridge Center provides most of the services a student would need on a daily basis from a higher learning institution.
 The location of the Cambridge Center in downtown Cambridge gives students an alternative to having to travel to Wye Mills to attend a Chesapeake College course.

 The Cambridge Center houses a main office with full service staff, where students can apply for admission, register for or drop classes, make payments, learn about financial aid, and meet with advisors.
 The Cambridge Center facilities include a computer lab, testing center, tutoring center, multiple classrooms, and bookstore.
 The Cambridge Center offers a wide array of required courses and electives for students in many different majors.

 Chinese Pavilion

 Representatives from Suzhou, China joined Queen Anne's County officials for the dedication of a pavilion on the campus of Chesapeake College on Monday, May 16, 2011.

 A gift from the people of Suzhou to the people of Queen Anne's County, the Canglang Pavilion was constructed by Chinese artisans.
-It is located between the college's main buildings and athletic fields.
+It is located next to the pond near the campus main entrance, between the College's main buildings and athletic fields.